-You don't need to get in touch with them unless you've got a private plate on your financed car, in which case you'll need to do some paperwork to arrange taking it off.
+The only other scenario where you’ll need to contact your leasing company is if you've got a private plate on your financed car, as you'll need to do some paperwork to arrange taking it off.

 Do I need to drop the car off?

 Nope!
 The leasing company likely arranged for the car to be delivered to you when your contract started, so they will come and collect it at the end.